Looking for Couples or Marriage Counseling in Minnesota? You Are in the Right Place If...

 How can we help?

 We are trained couple therapists--the only type of therapists truly trained to work with couples.
 We believe our relationships are everything and will get back out of the marriage what we put into it.
 We strive to help you meet your goals for the relationship, whatever they may be.
 If you and your partner have different goals, we can help you to come to a compromise about how time will be spent in therapy.

 Beyond our graduate training we also have extra training in specific methods of couples therapy that are proven to be effective.
-Learn more about our couples therapy approach here.
+Our marriage counselors use research-based couples therapy methods, such as EFT and Gottman based therapy.
 We also believe that the way we watched our parent(s) and other extended family be relational can affect our relational competence with our current family.
 We help you explore and gain insight surrounding your "Relational DNA", to help you have a more satisfying relationship.

 Can I come to therapy to work on my relationship without my partner?